arthur-hav/blog/content/posts/work-from-home.md

 ## Choosing a model

 When it comes to organizing the same team of developers, the 3 work styles (in-office, hybrid and fully remote) are challenging to make coexist.

-We will discuss here what are the main organization rules that can be provided for a given developer team.
+Based on the company choice, it will face different challenges.

 ## Challenges and optimization